-- Facilitator Note: A Breastfeeding handout is also available under the Patient Education tab. - Suggested Facilitator Questions: - Evaluate latch and positioning - How do you evaluate milk exchange between mom and baby? - What teaching will you provide to help mom establish her milk supply?
+- Facilitator Note: Patient Education tab contains a Successful Breastfeeding handout for more information. - Suggested facilitator questions: - Evaluate latch and positioning - o How do you evaluate milk exchange between mom and baby? - What teaching will you provide to help mom establish her milk supply?